johndangerstorey/mollusk/v1_contracts/README.md

 ### withdraw

-Is called by the owner - the `Moloch.sol` contract - in the `ragequit` function.
+Is called by the owner - the `Mollusk.sol` contract - in the `ragequit` function.

 1. Transfer a proportional share of ETH held by the guild bank to the